 5. Describe the next steps/actions in detail

-- What actions need to be taken?
-The actions must be specific so that when you or others look back at these minutes they know exactly what is expected.
+- What measures need to be taken?
+The actions must be specific so that when you or others look back at these minutes, they know exactly what are the expectations.

 - When is the action finished?
 Give the end state.
 Describe what will the measurable outcome(s) will be.

 - What resources are needed?
-Too often actions are initiated and decisions are made without the necessary resources to complete the actions.
-This is a great way to slow down the organization.
-The way to speed it up is to determine the resources required and provide advance approval for the them if possible.
+Too often actions are initiated, and decisions made without the resources required to complete the operations.
+Not resourcing is a great way to slow down the organization.
+The way to speed it up is to determine the needed resources and provide advance approval for them if possible.

 - When will the action commence and end?
-Often leaders become annoyed because they remember making a decision and then forget when they should be seeing progress.
-By both putting a start date and end date, it creates clarity for all meeting participants about what is expected.
+Often leaders become annoyed because they remember making a decision and then forget when they should see progress.
+By both putting a start date and end date, it creates clarity for all meeting participants about what the expectation.

 - When will the DRI report back?
-Indicate whether the DRI will be reporting back at a future meeting or to a specific party.
+Indicate whether the DRI will be reporting again at a future meeting or to a specific party.

 - How should the DRI report Back?
 Some organizations will want formal presentations, others a small blurb in a weekly report.
-In order to satisfy all participants find out the form the reporting back to the team should take.
+To satisfy all participants find out the form the reporting back to the team should take.

 6. Don’t belittle or embarrass anyone

 It is easy to forget that sarcasm is hurtful, and in the written form it can be easily misinterpreted by the readers.
-This is not the place to call people out or make others feel less than.
+The minutes is not the place to call people out or make others feel less than.
 Keep the minutes clean, upbeat, and professional.